mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 > Imitation precedes creation. — Stephen King

+> There are those who seek knowledge for the sake of knowledge; that is Curiosity.
+There are those who seek knowledge to be known by others; that is Vanity.
+There are those who seek knowledge in order to serve; that is Love. — St. Bernard

 - **Take incremental steps to think long-term.** Incremental steps are better than a giant leap.
 Compound interest is the most underrated law.
 Extreme patience with extreme focus with extreme decisiveness with a long-term view will do magic and wonders.
 It’s amazing how much of a competitive advantage can be found by simply having the disposition to wait longer than everyone else.
 Be the tortoise, not the hare!
 Take small steps in a sequence but with urgency.
 Smooth sailing is fast selling.
 Play long-term game with long-term people.
 Momentum in everyday life is highly underrated.
 It's all about effort.

 > The best kind of success is continuous, every day, not occasional.
 Learn, build, share, repeat — Patrick O'Shaughnessy